Bakar (musician): 2019–2020: Will You Be My Yellow?

-2020–present: Hell n Back
+2020–present: Nobody’s Home, "Hell n Back" and Halo

-In January 2020, the song "Hell n Back" placed No. 62 on triple j's Hottest 100 of 2019.
 In February 2020, Bakar performed "Circles" by Mac Miller on BBC Radio 1Xtra as a tribute to the late rapper.
 Bakar was featured alongside American producer Kenny Beats on New Zealand singer Benee's single "Night Garden".

-"Hell n Back" was the featured song in the teaser trailer for the upcoming Pixar film Elemental.
+He was featured on The Tonight Show Starring Jimmy Fallon in 2021, performing "The Mission".
+Bakar's debut album, Nobody's Home, was released on February 25, 2022, and peaked at number 31 on the UK Albums Chart.
+"Hell n Back" was the featured song in the teaser trailer for the 2023 Pixar film Elemental.
+Bakar performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.

-Bakar was featured on The Tonight Show Starring Jimmy Fallon in 2021, performing "The Mission".
+Bakar's second album, Halo, was released on September 22, 2023, on Black Butter Records.

 Artistry and other ventures

 Musical influences cited by Bakar include Madlib and Foals.
 He has described his music as "schizophrenic", and said that he attempts to "bridge the gap" between different music genres.
 Ones to Watch described his style as a "melting pot of indie, rap, rock, and punk".

-Bakar also modelled as part of Virgil Abloh's debut runway show for Louis Vuitton In June 2018 and then again in February 2019.
+Bakar also modelled as part of Virgil Abloh's debut runway show for Louis Vuitton twice: once in June 2018 and again in February 2019.
 In November 2019, he modelled for Prada's "A Gift to Give" campaign alongside models Pixie Geldof and Sara Blomqvist.

 Reception

 Joe Goggins of DIY compared Bakar's vocal style to that of Kele Okereke from Bloc Party.
-Alex McFayden of Clash also compared his sound to that of Bloc Party.
+Alex McFadyen of Clash also compared his sound to that of Bloc Party.
 Ashleigh Kane of Crack Magazine deemed him as "indie's revivalist".
 Bakar's style has been noted as a progressive shift from the 'stale' sound of British rock in the late 2010s.
 Bakar has received endorsements from artists like Skepta, Elton John and fashion designer Virgil Abloh.